 after the restoration

-When Niels Bugge according to the legend had built his magnificent castle , he was foretold that someone in a blue cape would come from the west and break down the castle and the tower.
-The person in the blue cape was of course Vesterhavet (North Sea).
+When Niels Bugge according to legend had built his magnificent castle , he was foretold that someone in a blue cape would come from the west and break down the castle and the tower.
+The person in the blue cape was Vesterhavet (North Sea).
 This prophecy came true in 1532 when a great storm broke all barriers and caused terrible havocs in West Jutland.
 In a king's letter at Christmas time the king described the great storm and all the damage.

 Since the old Vosborg was so close to the fjord and in a low terrain, it is probable that it was damaged badly.
 The owners might have thought that now was the time to be in more safe surroundings.
 A new castle was built about one kilometer to the northeast.
 There are possibly nothing left from those buildings, but the earth works and moats around farm and park suppossedly origin from that time.
 It is obvious that the great plan was not a common fortification.
 Undoubtedly was the outer bank mostly a dam/dike, which had to secure the castle against a new storm like in 1532, but to the east, where the attackers had firm ground under their feet, the plan worked as a fortification.

 before the restoration